pauldmccarthy/win-pytreat/getting_started/02_text_io.md

 ```
 !cat 02_text_io/my_file
 ```
 > Any lines starting with `!` will be interpreted as shell commands by ipython.
 It is great when playing around in the ipython notebook or in the ipython terminal, however it is an ipython-only feature and hence is not available when writing python scripts.
-How to call shell commands from python will be discusses in the `scripts` practical.
+How to call shell commands from python will be discussed in the `scripts` practical.

 If we want to add to the existing file we can open it in the append mode:
 ```